Declaration of Corporate Management (§§ 289f, 315d HGB)

 Accounting and auditing

-On a regular basis, Evotec provides financial and business information to its shareholders and other interested parties by publishing its annual Consolidated Financial Statements and quarterly reports.
-As an incorporated company whose registered head office is located within the European Union, Evotec AG must prepare and publish Consolidated Financial Statements in accordance with the International Financial Reporting Standards (IFRS) whilst observing Section 315a HGB (German Commercial Code).
-The Consolidated Financial Statements of the Evotec Group and the financial statements of Evotec AG are audited by the audit firm and the Supervisory Board.
+On a regular basis, Evotec provides financial and business information to its shareholders and other interested parties by publishing its annual Consolidated Financial Statements, the half-year report and quarterly interim statements.
+As an incorporated company, whose registered head office is located within the European Union, Evotec SE must prepare and publish Consolidated Financial Statements in accordance with the International Financial Reporting Standards (IFRS) whilst observing Section 315a HGB (German Commercial Code).
+The Consolidated Financial Statements of the Evotec Group and the financial statements of Evotec SE are audited by the audit firm and the Supervisory Board.
 The audit firm is appointed by the shareholders at the Annual General Meeting and commissioned by the Supervisory Board.
 It participates at the Supervisory Board’s deliberations on the financial statements and reports the most significant results of its audit.
 The Audit Committee uses this information as a guideline for its own evaluation of the statements and reports.

 Working methods of the Management Board and Supervisory Board